 Percent EPT (fraction of total number of individuals that are mayflies, stoneflies, and caddisflies), and

 Hilsenhoff Biotic Index (a measure of habitat and water quality)

-What Did We Learn About the South Fork?
+What is new on the South Fork?